Fluvastatin Side Effects

 Applies to fluvastatin: oral capsule, oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking fluvastatin:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluvastatin:More common

 - general feeling of discomfort or illness